Hide (unit): Anglo-Saxon England

-As each local community had the task of deciding how its quota of hides should be divided between the lands held by that community, different communities used different criteria, depending on the type of land held and on the way in which an individual's wealth was reckoned within that community, it is self-evident that no single comprehensive definition is possible.
+As each local community had the task of deciding how its quota of hides should be divided between the lands held by that community, different communities used different criteria, depending on the type of land held and on the way in which an individual's wealth was reckoned within that community; thus it is self-evident that no single comprehensive definition is possible.

 Norman England

 The Normans continued to use the system which they found in place.
 Geld was levied at intervals on the existing hidage assessments.
 In 1084 William I laid an exceptionally heavy geld of six shillings upon every hide.
 At the time the value of the hide was approximating 20 shillings per year, and the price of an ox was two shillings.
 Thus the holder of a hide had a tax burden equivalent to three of his oxen and roughly one-third of the annual value of his land.
 A more normal rate was 2 shillings on each hide.

 Domesday Book, recording the results of the survey made on the orders of William I in 1086, states in hides (or carucates or sulungs as the case might be) the assessed values of estates throughout the area covered by the survey.
 Usually it gives this information for 1086 and 1066, but some counties were different and only showed this information for one of those dates.
 By that time the assessments showed many anomalies.
-Many of the hide assessments on lands held by tenants-in-chief were reduced between 1066 and 1086 in order to effect an exemption from or reduction in tax; this again shows that the hide is a tax assessment, not an area of land.
+Many of the hide assessments on lands held by tenants-in-chief were reduced between 1066 and 1086 in order to effect an exemption from or reduction in tax; this again shows that the hide was a tax assessment, not an area of land.

 Sometimes the assessment in hides is given both for the whole manor and for the demesne land (i.e. the lord's own demesne) included in it.
 Harvey suggests that the ploughland data in Domesday Book was intended to be used for a complete re-assessment, but if so it was never actually made.
 The Pipe Rolls, where they are available, show that levies were based largely on the old assessments, though with some amendments and exemptions.
-The last recorded levy was for 1162-63 during the reign of Henry II, but the tax was not formally abolished, and Henry II thought of using it again between 1173 and 1175.
-The old assessments were used for a tax on land in 1193-94 to raise money for King Richard's ransom.
+The last recorded levy was for 1162–63 during the reign of Henry II; but the tax was not formally abolished, and Henry II thought of using it again between 1173 and 1175.
+The old assessments were used for a tax on land in 1193–94 to raise money for King Richard's ransom.